rowlandcoping/smokingbuns/TESTING.md

 ([back to top](#testing-documentation))

-I've documented here the major problems I encourtered during the course of building and testing the site, and the measures I have taken to overcome them.
+I've documented here the major problems I encountered during the course of building and testing the site, and the measures I have taken to overcome them.

 The website has been tested throughout on Firefox and Chrome, in both Linux and Windows using the responsive mode in developer tools to trigger all the break points up to my full-screen desktop resolution of 1920px.
 It has also been tested on a Samsung Galaxy S8 in Chrome with a CSS screen width of 360px.
+Although I have extended this (across multiple screens) to 3000px plus and included a 2500px break point, I have not been able to test on an HD display as nobody I know has one.

 GENERAL:

 - Horizontal scrolling issue:
   - There was a small horizontal scroll across all pages.
 I traced the issue to the footer using web developer tools.
 One by one I eliminated all the child elements as the cause and found the source of the problem to be a bootstrap row element taking up more than the viewport's width across all screen sizes.
-This was fixed by setting the width of the row to 100%.
+This was fixed by setting the width of the Bootstap row element to 100%.

 HEADER / FOOTER / index.html: